 - 1/2 cup dry white wine

-- 4 cups vegetable broth
+- 4 cups vegetable or chicken broth

 - 2 small zucchini, grated